-A vulnerability analysis is carried out on the MAXIMUM CREDIBLE ACCIDENT SCENARIO and the WORST CASE SCENARIO.
+A vulnerability analysis is carried out on the MAXIMUM CREDIBLE ACCIDENT SCENARIO.
 The analysis is carried out using the help of sophisticated computer software which provides the zone of influence as well as the geographical risk contours.

 The calculations are complex in nature, and various parameters are defined to assist the software in simulating the risk contours.
 The parameters include details such as the size of the leakages / holes, quantity of materials released, duration of the release, weather and geographical conditions.